rrainey/tempo-insights/docs/tempo_insights_architecture.md

 prisma/ – Prisma ORM files and database schema:

 prisma/schema.prisma – The Prisma schema defining the database structure (tables and relations).
 It will include models for Users, JumpLogs, Devices, Groups, GroupMemberships, Formations, etc. For example, the User model with fields: id (UUID), fullName, email, passwordHash, isProxy (flag), proxyCreatorId (nullable foreign key if this is a proxy user created by someone), createdAt, lastActiveAt, and a unique slug for profile URL.
 The UserRole or roles model linking users to roles (like “Administrator”).
 The Device model with fields as described: id (UUID), ownerId (User who owns it), lentToId (User who currently has it, if any), state (enum: Unprovisioned/Provisioned/Assigned), bluetoothId & name, deviceUID (hardware identifier if any), onlineStatus (bool or lastSeen timestamp), lendingPolicy (enum or flags for one-jump or until reclaim).
-The JumpLog model with fields: id (UUID), userId (owner), deviceId, jumpNumber (the user’s jump count), startTimestamp (UTC of log start), exitTimestamp (UTC estimated exit time), exitLat, exitLon, exitAlt, freefallTime, deploymentTime (timestamps or offsets), landingTime, rawLog (binary blob of log file), logHash (SHA-256), notes (text), visibleToConnections (bool), initialAnalysisTimestamp, initialAnalysisMessage.
+The JumpLog model with fields: id (UUID), userId (owner), deviceId, jumpNumber (the user's jump count), hash (SHA-256 of file content), storageUrl (full URL to access file), storagePath (path in storage bucket), fileSize (bytes), mimeType, offsets (JSON), flags (JSON), notes (text), visibleToConnections (bool), initialAnalysisTimestamp, initialAnalysisMessage, and analysis fields like exitOffsetSec, deploymentOffsetSec, exitTimestampUTC, exitLatitude, exitLongitude, exitAltitudeFt, deployAltitudeFt, freefallTimeSec, avgFallRateMph.
 The FormationSkydive model with fields: id (UUID), maybe formationTimestamp or date, baseLogId (which jump log is base), and a relation to FormationParticipants or a JSON map of participant logs with their visibility flags.
 Many-to-many relations like User-Group membership (with an isAdmin flag), or User-User connections can be represented as join tables as well.
 This schema is the single source of truth for data structure.

 prisma/seed.ts – A seed script to initialize the database with an initial Administrator user (since one admin must exist to manage devices).
 This creates a user with Admin role on first run.